-The Utility was upgraded to an AA bond rating from Fitch Ratings, Inc. in 2021, and maintained an Aa3 rating from Moody's.
+The Utility maintained an AA bond rating from Fitch Ratings, Inc., and an Aa3 rating from Moody's.
 Additional details regarding the Utility's long-term debt are located in Note 6 to the financial statements.

 FINANCIAL ANALYSIS - WATER UTILITY